 FileSystem class introduced in v5.2 can help you reduce the number of calls to your

 Progress event handlers.
-As a result it can make you program run faster.
+As a result, it can make your program run faster.
 To disable the Progress reporting timing, you can set the

 ProgressReportInterval property to 0 (zero) meaning the

-Progress event is raised whenever there is data transferred while uploading or downloading files.
-The default value is 100 ms. The following example shows you how to set that property:
+Progress event is always raised whenever there is data transferred while uploading or downloading files.
+The default value is 100 ms - it is fired every 100 ms. The following example shows you how to set that property:

 // Create a new instance.
 Sftp client = new Sftp(); // Connect to the SFTP server. client.Connect("server"); // Authenticate. client.Authenticate("username", "password"); // ... // Set the progress report interval ComponentPro.IO.FileSystem.ProgressReportInterval = 500; // Fire the Progress event every 500ms // Upload all files and subdirectories from local folder 'c:\temp' to the remote dir '/temp' client.UploadFiles("c:\\temp", "/temp"); // ... // Disconnect. client.Disconnect();